 When I feel like travelling further I usually head to the south coast, but I also really enjoy the Peak District, Lake District and Scotland.

 I sometimes find it difficult to fit my landscape photography around family and work commitments.
-To combat this, I occasionally dip into street photography, which I incorprate into my journey to work.
+To combat this, I occasionally dip into street photography, which I incorporate into my journey to work.
 It requires a change of approach, and the images are very different to the rest of my work.
-I still thought it was worth-while including them in my portfolio section.
+I still thought it was worthwhile including them in my portfolio section.